Vruddhi18/Time-Series-Transformer/README.md

 There are two ways to manipulate the data.
-The first way is use the pre-made functions, and the second way is to use the transform function and provide your custom function.
+The first way is uses the pre-made functions, and the second way is to use the transform function and provide your custom function.
 There are six pre-made functions including make_lag, make_lead, make_lag_sequence, make_lead_sequence, and make_stack_sequence.
 In the following demonstration, we will show each of the pre-made functions.

 ### Pre-made functions
 make_lag and make_lead functions are going to create lag/lead data for input columns.
 This type of manipulation could be useful for machine learning.